- Protect, restore, enhance the quality of the environment in NSW

 - Erosion affects the ways rivers flow.

 One of the main aspects of the POEO is avoiding erosion and keeping the waterways clean from any pollution.
-Pollution includes: sediment, concrete, slurry, paints, solvents, adhesive, pesticides, and litter, just to name a few.
+Pollution includes sediment, concrete, slurry, paints, solvents, adhesives, pesticides, and litter, just to name a few.

 Erosion is defined as the wearing away of land by the action of rainfall, running water, and other sources like wind or gravitational creep and can have huge effects on water quality.
 Especially when there is rain, it’s very common for these items listed above to pollute the waterways and it’s your responsibility to avoid that from happening on your work sites.
 If you don’t, you can get fined a lot of money.

 To avoid getting fined, having a plan for sediment control is necessary on a work site.
 One building site can lose up to four truckloads of soil in a single storm, so having a plan put in place for these instances are extremely important.
 There are many different forms of sediment control and what you need depends on your worksite and your surroundings.